mikhail-w/zen-finance/README.md

 # Zen Finance

-A modern finance tracking application built with Next.js and Tailwind CSS.
+A modern, full-stack personal finance tracking application built with Next.js 15, TypeScript, and Tailwind CSS.
+Zen Finance helps you manage your finances with a clean, intuitive interface and powerful features.

+## ✨ Features

+- 📊 Interactive dashboards with Recharts
+- 💰 Transaction tracking and management
+- 🔐 Secure authentication with Clerk
+- 📱 Responsive design for all devices
+- 🎨 Dark/Light theme support
+- 📈 Data visualization and analytics
+- 📤 CSV import/export functionality
+- 🔄 Real-time updates
+- 🗃️ Database management with Drizzle ORM

 ## 🌐 Live Demo

-Check out the live version of the app: **(https://zen-finance.vercel.app/)**.
+Check out the live version of the app: [https://zen-finance.vercel.app/](https://zen-finance.vercel.app/)

-## Getting Started
+## 🚀 Getting Started

-These instructions will get your copy of the project up and running on your local machine for development purposes.

 ### Prerequisites

 - Node.js (v18.18.0 or higher)
 - npm or yarn
+- A Clerk account for authentication
+- NeonDB account (or another PostgreSQL database)

 ### Installation